clpatterson/reviewScraper/README.md

-# reviewScraper
+# Review Collector
-A python module for scraping consumer reviews
+Review collector is a collection of Python scripts that scrape consumer reviews from Amazon, Home Depot, Trip Advisor, and Zillow.
+Scraped data is output as a csv file.